salcxjo/AoC2024/README.md

 # Advent of Code 2024

-This repository was cloned from @TheMihle(https://github.com/TheMihle/Advent-of-Code-2023) to store my attempts at AoC 2024 challenges.
+This repository was made to store my attempts at AoC 2024 challenges.

 I hope to keep good documentation and eventually make this code run from cmd for others to easily try their functionalities.